 To be eligible for assessment, building owner proposed upgrades must meet all of the following criteria:

-A signed contract committing the building owner to the upgrade.
+A signed contract exists, committing the building owner to the upgrade.

-A contract completion date within three months of the Assessment Date (122 days).
+The contract completion date is within three months of the Assessment Date (122 days).

-Detailed design documentation that provides all the information required for the assessment.
+There is detailed design documentation that provides all the information required for the assessment.
 This shall include reflected ceiling plans, lighting circuits, control strategies, equipment schedules and technical specifications.

 To be eligible for assessment, upgrades resulting from make good provisions must meet all of the following criteria:

-An enforceable clause in the lease agreement requiring the tenant to return the lighting system to its original state.
+There is an enforceable clause in the lease agreement requiring the tenant to return the lighting system to its original state.

-An agreed make-good completion date falling within three months of the Assessment Date (122 days).
+There is an agreed make-good completion date falling within three months of the Assessment Date (122 days).

-Detailed design documentation that provides all the information required for the assessment.
+There is detailed design documentation that provides all the information required for the assessment.
 This shall include RCPs, lighting circuits, control strategies, equipment schedules and technical specifications.

 Assessing proposed systems